DewitteRuben/LLM/README.md

   - **l2-index.py**:  Example script that uses FAISS for vector searching with an L2 index (Euclidean distance).
   - **ivf-index.py**: Example script that uses FAISS for vector searching with an L2 index combined with IVF partitioning.
   - **langchain/**:
-    - **langchain-faiss.py**: Demonstrates FAISS integration with LangChain.
+    - **langchain-faiss.py**: Demonstrates FAISS integration with LangChain and LangChain's HuggingFace API.

 ### **Chroma**
 - Focuses on using [Chroma](https://docs.trychroma.com/) for vector database management.